-This easy spinach and mushroom curry is inspired by the rich culture of plant based cooking in India and Pakistan and it tastes fantastic!
+This easy spinach and mushroom curry recipe is inspired by the rich culture of plant based cooking in India and Pakistan!

 This particular recipe features those vegetarian and vegan leanings that Indian food does so well.

 It is hot and sour, with the sour element provided by tamarind pulp.
 But it is also fragrant calling on freshly ground spices to really turn the flavour up to 11!